-Figure 8: Good prediction of the sludge settling curve.
+Fig. 7.
+Good prediction of the sludge settling curve

 The results produced by this subsystem are very promising.
 Despite the fact that the database is rather small, the model is able to predict the sludge settling curve well.
 Thereby, the predicted sludge settling curve is a weighted function, calculated with the help of 3 measured curves, which have been measured under the most similar operation conditions.
-Figure 8 shows an example for a good prediction of the sludge settling curve.
+Figure 7 shows an example for a good prediction of the sludge settling curve.
 The measured and the predicted curve are almost identical.
-Of course, not all predictions are as good as the example in Figure 8.
-Figure 9 shows an example for a worse prediction.
+Of course, not all predictions are as good as the example in Figure 7.
+Figure 8 shows an example for a worse prediction.
 However, even in this worse case the maximum difference between measured and predicted curve is only 0.5 m.
 It has to be taken into consideration that the measurement inaccuracy of the sludge blanket probe can be up to 0.2 m.
-Furthermore, in practice such worse predictions would not cause serious problems, because with the help of a sludge blanket probe-based and/or a suspended solids probe-based feedback decant controller, which survey the decant phase, it would be easily possible to close the decanter immediately, in case of a sludge displacement danger.
+Furthermore, in practice such worse predictions would not cause serious problems, because with the help of a sludge blanket probebased and/or a suspended solids probe-based feedback decant controller, which survey the decant phase, it would be easily possible to close the decanter in case of a sludge displacement danger immediately.

-Figure 9: Example for a worse prediction.
+Fig. 8.
+Example for a worse prediction